-Here Is How to R.A.T.E. a Prospective Personal Coach.
+Here Is How to R.A.T.E. a Prospective Executive Coach.

 Finding the right Life Coach or Executive Coach can seem like a daunting task.
 Here are a few simple guidelines to keep in mind as you explore your options.

-First and foremost, ask yourself what specific results you want to get from personal coaching.
-Do you want to embark in a process of self discovery or are you more interested in getting more clients, generating more business, getting out of overwhelm in your business or even in your personal life?
+But first and foremost, ask yourself what specific results you want to get from personal coaching.
+Do you want to embark in a process of self discovery or are you interested in getting more clients, generating more business, getting out of overwhelm in your business or even in your personal life?

-Once you have an idea of what you hope to accomplish by hiring a personal coach, it’s time to ask him or her some questions.
+Once you have an idea of what you hope to accomplish by hiring a life or executive coach, it’s time to ask him or her some questions…

 RESULTS: What results have you helped clients achieve?

 Investing in a personal life coach or executive coach is not like buying a product you can return to the store –after all you are paying for the coach’s insight, processes, and psychological strategies which varies greatly from one coach to another.
 Yet, their clients’ results are definitely measurable.
 Ask, “What specific results have their clients achieved as a direct result of their coaching relationship?”
 If self discovery or pure emotional support is what you are hoping to gain, responses like “get in touch with their authentic self, support and insight, find their truth, or explore their talents.” will resonate with you.

 ACCESSIBILITY: Are you available to take my calls when it’s convenient for me?

 Most coaching packages provide two to four coaching sessions per month for 30-60 minutes.
 Some will even add a certain amount of email exchanges per week if needed.
 The problem is that most of the emotional moments when you need your coach’s support will not be during your “next scheduled call.”
 Many personal, life and business coaches today work their businesses part time and will not be available for you in between sessions.
 If accessibility is important to you, be sure and ask, “What additional support can I expect in between our formal sessions?”